How many people will be around the table with you on Thanksgiving?

 Watch for opportunities to be the ears and voice of Jesus.
 Listen for chances to naturally share some of the story of what God has done for you.
 “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect” (1 Peter 3:15)

 Watch for opportunities to be radically kind and loving with your words and actions.
 Be crazy encouraging to others.
-Be wildly attentive to what people are saying and not saying.
+Be alert to what people are saying and not saying.

 Have the courage to go there when prompted or to hold back when necessary.
 Pray for discernment about this!